MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Attention Competition Mechanism

+where the subscript ``C'' stands for ``\emph{Competition}'', and $\gamma > 0 $ is a threshold.
 Fig.~\ref{Fig:ACM} shows a schematic diagram of the ACM.
 The grey columns illustrate attention weights on non-key sub-regions, and the green columns are for weights on key regions.
 In the initial state of training, as shown in sub-fig (a), all attention weights in $\alpha$ are small.
 In ACM, the attention regularization term $\mathcal{L}_{C}$ sets a threshold and pushes the attention weights lower than this threshold toward zero; while $\mathcal{L}_{MHSAB}$ increases attention weights of sub-regions if they benefit person matching.
 An illustration of this procedure is given in (b).

 \textbf{The total loss functions in MHSA-Net.} The total loss function $\mathcal{L}_{Total}$ is